 You might wonder if all this almost-neon orange is scaring away potential game, but the answer is no. Amazingly, deer are not able to see blaze orange.
 To the animal's eyes, it appears a muddy brown or grey.

 Of course, there's more to the hunter's kit than just blaze orange.
-Depending on the time of season in which you hunt, you'll want to make sure you start from a solid base layer of warmth.
-Create a strong foundation with a long-sleeve henley, a thermal waffle crew, or even a set of men's long underwear.
+Depending on the time of the season in which you hunt, you'll want to make sure you start from a solid base layer of warmth.
+Create a strong foundation with a long-sleeve Henley, a thermal waffle crew, or even a set of men's long underwear.
 Once this base of warmth is achieved, you can top it with anything from a simple hooded sweatshirt to a men's winter coat, depending on the weather (and how early you'll be embarking on your hunt).

 For your lower half, you'll want to select a pair of men's pants that provides full coverage and ample storage space for the other items you will be carrying during the activity.
-For those reasons and more, a pair of men's cargo pants will make for an excellent choice.
+For those reasons and more, a pair of cargo pants will make for an excellent choice.
 There's no need to seek out anything slim-fitting or fashion-forward.
-A pair of cargo pants in a traditional fit will work just fine, as their pockets provide ample space for storage.
+A pair of men’s cargo pants in a traditional fit will work just fine, as their pockets provide ample space for storage.